-All volunteers who have access to personal information have a responsibility by which they are bound to the client, Catholic Charities Eastern Washington and all its agencies, the community and themselves.
-The Agency's clients act in good faith, expecting that their circumstances and personal matters will remain confidential.
-Thus, we are obliged by both law and ethics to honor this trust.
+Basic to the maintenance of professional ethics and community respect is the principle of confidentiality.
+All Catholic Charities Eastern Washington (CCEW) staff, volunteers, and intern/practicum students who have access to personal information have the below set of ethical responsibilities by which they are bound to the clients to act in good faith, expecting that their circumstances and personal matters will remain confidential.
+Thus, we are obliged to honor this trust.

-Though not all-inclusive, the following is presented to provide some guidelines concerning the matter of confidentiality.
-The "Agency" refers to Catholic Charities and all of its Programs.
-The "client" is any person who is served by Catholic Charities or any of its Programs.
+Though not all inclusive, the following is presented to provide some guidelines concerning the matter on confidentiality.